ArjunNair/Zero-Emulator/ReadMe.txt

 --------------------
 About Zero
 --------------------
-Copyright © 2009 Arjun Nair.
+Copyright (C) 2009-2015 Arjun Nair.
 All rights reserved.

-Zero is a spectrum emulator written entirely on the .NET platform, using C#, and requires .NET framework 3.5.
+Zero is a spectrum emulator written entirely on the .NET platform, using C#, and requires .NET framework 2.0.

 The philosophy behind Zero is to provide a highly accurate emulation of the various Spectrum models while also providing a nice, user friendly experience.